 What are some of your favorite cross-cultural dishes?

 - In a small bowl, whisk together the tomato paste, soy sauce, and mirin.

-- Heat a 12-inch cast-iron skillet over medium heat until hot.
-Press the cooked rice into an even layer in the pan.
+Heat a 12-inch cast-iron skillet over medium heat until hot.
+Add the oil and press the cooked rice into an even layer in the pan.
 Fry the rice without stirring until crisp and golden brown on the bottom (about 7-12 minutes).
 Freshly cooked rice will take longer than day-old rice.

 - Add 2 teaspoons of vegetable oil to a frying pan and saute the onions and garlic until they are tender and starting to brown.